An Event Apart Notes 2017

 It’s part of the css spec.
 Learn it.
 It’s not going anywhere.

-Design for Real for Life Section titled Design for Real for Life
+Design for Real for Life fragment anchor

 The operating system of our country.
 The federal regulations and tax code.
 80 linear feet.
 Windows alot more.
 Google a whole lot more (a lot).
 Your design decisions have a larger implications than you realize most likely.
 We tend to think of our users as people like us.
 As a user we feel that the digital universe revolves around us.
 As a designer we don’t get to ignore that.